B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

 Since they fit in small bands, the image of these Wilson lines~\eqref{smallWilsonlines} in any of the phases that we visited is purely along the Higgs branch, with no massive vacuum part.

-In the fully resolved phase, the image of $\cW(0)$ is the structure sheaf, while the image of $\cW(\dots,0,1,0,\dots)$ is a line bundle whose pull-back to each exceptional divisor~$\CP^1$ except one is $\cO(0)$, and the last one~$\cO(1)$ (see \autoref{sssec:DbHJpullback}).
+In the fully resolved phase, the image of $\cW(0)$ is the structure sheaf, while the image of $\cW(\dots,0,1,0,\dots)$ is a line bundle whose pull-back to each exceptional divisor~$\CP^1$ except one is $\cO(0)$, and the last one~$\cO(1)$ (see the discussion near~\eqref{DbHJpullback}).
 In the orbifold phase, the image of $\cW(0)$ is the trivial line bundle on $\CC^2/\ZZ_{n(p)}$, while $\cW(\dots,0,1,0,\dots)$ maps to an equivariant line bundle with charge $p_\alpha$ according to~\eqref{ZnchargeWilsonline}.
-Thus we see that the branes which can be passed through all the walls to the large volume phase are precisely the fractional branes corresponding to (i)~the trivial representation and (ii)~the ``special'' representations in the language of~\cite{riemenschneider1987characterization} (we refer to the notes~\cite{riemenschneider2003special} for further mathematical references).
+Thus we see that the branes which can be passed through all the walls to the large volume phase are precisely the fractional branes corresponding to \begin{enumerate} \item the trivial representation and \item the ``special'' representations of~$\ZZ_n$ in the language of~\cite{riemenschneider1987characterization} \end{enumerate} We refer to the notes~\cite{riemenschneider2003special} for further mathematical references.